maestrooo/raku-ql/README.md

 Raku-QL is a GraphQL query builder, supporting most of the GraphQL spec.

+## Why using this library?

+This library has little to no values if you have a set of fixed GraphQL queries that rarely change.
+Directly hardcodding the queries is easier and require less typing.
+This library is useful, however, if you need to programmatically generate queries.

+## Installation

+Run the command `npm i raku-ql` to add the package.

 ## Queries

 To create a query, use the `query` static method of the query builder.
 The example below shows most of the supported features, including fields, objects, operation-level directive, field level directive, field parameters, alias, connections or fragments.